sharminhossainbd/Insights-from-10-Email-Campaigns/README.md

 **Note:** In June, all metrics (open, click, and order rates) were higher than the last 3 months.
 Compared to the previous month, the open vs. delivered rate increased by 4.48%, click vs. open rate by 11.18%, and order vs. click rate by 18.78%.
-In the last 4 months, a total of 60 orders have been placed from the list totaling 58,259/-.
+In the last 4 months, a total of 60 orders had been placed from the list totaling 58,259/-.

 ---